 What to Expect During Your MRI

 MRI examinations require minimal preparation, but there are a few important things to know before your procedure.
-Watch the video below or click here to learn more about what to expect before, during and after your MRI.
+Watch the video below to learn more about what to expect before, during and after your MRI.

 Each year, approximately 10 million patients undergo MRI procedures.
 MRI has been shown to be extremely safe when proper precautions are followed.
 In general, the MRI procedure produces no pain and causes no known short- or long-term tissue damage.

 Because MRI utilizes a powerful magnetic field, specific critical safety measures involving metal objects both inside and outside the body must be followed.
-To learn more about MRI safety measures and how to follow them, click here.
+Please contact us if you have questions about our MRI safety measures.